Hindu Religious and Charitable Endowments Department: History

+The department's inception saw numerous companies managing their Public Relations (PR) and Social Media Management.
+Currently, the responsibility is entrusted to the Chennai-based branding firm, 7 miles per second, overseeing PR and Social Media Management operations.

 Schemes

-Annadhanam Scheme is conducted in 746 Temples and 50 to 300 devotees are provided with mid day meals after Uchikala Pooja.
-In every year Special Rejuvenation camp for mutt and temple elephants to maintain their balanced physical and mental health.
+Annadhanam Scheme is conducted in 746 Temples and 50 to 300 devotees are provided with mid-day meals after Uchikala Pooja.
+Every year Special Rejuvenation camp is held for elephants from temples and mutts across Tamil Nadu and Puducherry.
+In 2020-2021, the 48-day long camp was held at Thekampatti on the banks of River Bhavani.
 Spiritual and Moral Instruction classes were conducted in 485 temples by scholars.
 Various welfare schemes for temple employees and Nathaswara artists were also performed by this department.
 This department publishes an electronic magazine called Thiru Koil at its official website.

 Temples

 Below are a few temples maintained by the department.